 Health Care Services provided health assessment and health education needs for juveniles in the Department's care.
 All YDC youth received a health assessment by a registered nurse within one hour of admission and a physical examination by a licensed physician (working under contract) within seven days of admission.
 Sick call was conducted daily and a registered nurse was available to respond to juvenile medical complaints on a daily basis at each YDC.
 A medical provider and adolescent psychiatrist were available on a contractual basis at each facility to provide onsite services weekly.
-Juveniles were transported to medical specialists (e.g., dental, endodontic) for treatment in the community as needed.
-The outcome of the health services provided to youth entering a YDC is a preventive health baseline that can identify health issues prior to irreversible negative health outcomes.
+Juveniles were transported to medical specialists (e.g., dental, endodontic, orthopedics, cardiology) for treatment in the community as needed.
+The focus of the health services provided to youth entering a YDC is on preventive health.
+By establishing a baseline and intervening with health education and assessment to identify health issues prior to irreversible negative health outcomes.
+In doing so, Health Care Staff strive to mitigate any lifelong impact on quality of life and future productivity.

 A specific focus is placed on creating strategies to enhance health literacy and health education for youth committed to youth development centers.
-Efforts continue to connect graduate students in health professions programs with YDC youth for meaningful connections to improve health knowledge and overall health behaviors.
-Dobbs YDC was the location for a comprehensive program on reproductive health, sexual responsibility and positive health behaviors.
-First year students from Brody School of Medicine at East Carolina University continued to provide a multi-week program around highlighted topics.
-Discussions continued with other health professional programs around offering similar opportunities other YDCs.
+Efforts continue to connect YDC youth with meaningful interactions to improve health knowledge and overall health behaviors.
+A major goal for Health Care Services is to build health status management capacity in youth before transitioning into adulthood.